Chillsmeit/FirefoxSmoothScroll/README.md

 If your OS supports adding apps/commands directly to the startup, just use that, if not, create a script in ```/etc/profile.d/```<br>
 <br>
 The command to run imwheel on startup would be:  ```imwheel -kill -b "4 5"```<br>
 (By adding -kill -b "4 5" in the end, it will start imwheel and only change the mousewheel.
-This way it won't interfere with the forward and backward buttons)
+This way it won't interfere with the forward and backward buttons in your mouse)

 # imwheel per-app basis:

 The above steps make imwheel work on all apps.
-If you want to change the scrolling speed on a per app basis instead, you can do the following **after doing the above steps**, for example:<br>
+If you want to change the scrolling speed on a per app basis instead, you can do the following:<br>
 ```
 nano .imwheelrc
 ```
-Add the apps class like this:
+Remove the contents that were created by the script (if you used it before) and add the Apps class like this instead:
 ```
 "^(discord-screenaudio|discord|steam)$"
 None,      Up,   Button4, 2